Vasant Valley School

 Vasant Valley School is a co-educational private high school in Vasant Kunj, Delhi, India.

-After its inception, the school accepted students in July 1990, up to grade 4.
+After its inception, the school accepted students in July 1990, up to class 4.
 The school added a new grade each year as the classes graduated to the next level.

 The first graduating class of Vasant Valley completed 12 grades under the CBSE syllabus in May 1999.
-The school began with Arun Kapur as its Director, a former housemaster at The Doon School and an alumnus of St. Stephen's College, Delhi.
+The school began with Arun Kapur as its director, a former housemaster at The Doon School and an alumnus of St. Stephen's College, Delhi.

+The school offers CBSE and IGCSE curriculum.
+The IGSCE curriculum was introduced in 2022 for classes 9 and 10, and AS and A levels for 11 and 12.

+History

+The school was founded by Aroon Purie and Rekha Purie.

+Principals and Headmasters

+Below are the names of some of the principals of the school: